muhariq/Coursera/README.md

 # Coursera
-Introduction to Git and GitHub Week 3
+Introduction to Git and GitHub Course Week 3 Final Assignment